microsoft/FluidFramework/experimental/dds/tree2/src/class-tree/README.md

 The main differences from the old schema system (SchemaBuilder and its related types):

-1. The new schema system is layered on-top of the without leaking all the types from it into the public API.
+1. The new schema system is layered on-top of internal one without leaking all the types from it into the public API.
    Wrappers, type erasure and casting in the implementation are used as required to accomplish this.
 2. The new system is designed from scratch to work at the same abstraction layer and data model as used in simple-tree.
    This means concepts like `List` are supported in a first class way, and the focus is on kinds of nodes (List, Object, Map), and not on FieldKinds.